Melancton Smith (admiral): Early life

 Melancton Smith III was born in Jamaica, Long Island in New York, the son of Col. Melancton Smith, Jr., an army officer during the War of 1812, and grandson of Melancton Smith, a Continental Congressman.
 The third Melancton joined the U.S. Navy at a young age.

 Civil War service

-At the outbreak of the American Civil War Smith commanded the Massachusetts and on June 9, 1861, he captured the British blockade runner Perthshire with cargo of cotton near Pensacola, Florida.
+At the outbreak of the American Civil War Smith commanded the Massachusetts and on June 9, 1861, he captured the British blockade runner Perthshire with a cargo of cotton near Pensacola, Florida.
 He also took part in the battles for Forts Jackson and St. Philip in April 1862.
-He was appointed captain and took part in the naval part of the Siege of Port Hudson in May to July, 1863.
-Smith was senior naval officer of a small fleet in Albemarle Sound where he attacked the Confederate ram CSS Albemarle at the Battle of Albemarle Sound in May 1864.
+He was appointed captain and took part in the naval part of the Siege of Port Hudson from May to July, 1863.
+Smith was senior naval officer of a small fleet in Albemarle Sound, where he attacked the Confederate ram CSS Albemarle at the Battle of Albemarle Sound in May 1864.